solr-express/solr-express/docs/getting-started.md

 # Getting started

 To start to use SolrExpress, just follow bellow steps:

 1. Make sure than you have Solr runnning;
-2. Create a class to represent your collection, and implements **_IDocument_** interface and use attributes to indicate Solr fields.
+2. Create a class to represent your collection, implements **_IDocument_** interface and use attributes to indicate Solr fields.
 Like this

 ```
 public class TechProductDocument : IDocument